 No, skaters can be placed on the waitlist and no payment is required unless a space becomes available.

 How do I put my child’s name on the waitlist?

 If a class if full, instead of a "Register" button beside the session, there will be a "Waitlist" button.
 When you click that button, the site will allow you to add a child from your profile to the waitlist.
 Once a position has become available, you will be notified by email that a position is available.
 You can then log into the website and either register your child or remove them from the waitlist to allow the next person on the list to take their spot.
 Once the position is offered, there will be a limited time to complete the registration.

 Can I find out where my child’s name is on the waitlist?

 If you log into the website and click on "My Account" on the top right hand corner, you can then select "My Waitlist" from the submenu on the left hand side.
 This list will display each of the programs and children who are on the waitlist for each individual program along with their position on the list.

-Will the waitlist be carried forward to the next session?
+Will the waitlist be carried forward to the next season?

-No. Your skater’s name will be kept on the waiting list, without charge, until partway through the session.
+No. Your skater’s name will be kept on the waiting list, without charge, until the registration deadline passes.
 The lists will then be deleted.
-Names from the waitlist will not be carried forward to a future session.
+Names from the waitlist will not be carried forward to a future season.

 Can I drop my child off for classes and leave the arena?

 No. A parent or other responsible adult must be available in Rink 2.
 Often children need to be excused from the ice to use the washroom.
 None of our coaches or volunteer board members will escort a child to the bathroom.
 Parents must be able to see the ice to see if they're needed at ice-level.